galette/galettedoc/source/usermanual/generalites.rst

    :align: center
    :alt: Telemetry from preferences

 A new panel has been added on Galette dashboard to send telemetry information and/or register your instance.
 Once those steps has been completed, the panel will dissapear.
-You aslo can choose to just disable it.
+You also can choose to just disable it.

 .. image:: ../_styles/static/images/usermanual/telemetry_dashboard.png
    :scale: 70%